Why I'm a Fan of Singapore Math Curriculum

 Why I'm a Fan of Singapore Math Curriculum for Homeschool

 Sonlight staff has helpfully recapped the pros and cons of each Sonlight math curriculum, Singapore included.
-But before you start comparing pros and cons, you might want to read through the this guide to Choosing the Best Homeschool Math Curriculum.
-In this guide, you’ll learn how your personal preferences can help—not hinder—as you navigate what each curriculum has to offer.
+Before you start comparing them, you might want to read through this guide to Choosing the Best Homeschool Math Curriculum.
+In it, you’ll learn how your personal preferences can help—not hinder—as you navigate what each curriculum offers.

 Singapore Math Doesn’t Follow Conventional American Thought

 Primary Mathematics by Marshall Cavendish publishers—commonly referred to as Singapore Math—approaches math instruction in ways not common in the United States.
 Why is that worth mentioning?
-Because this program was developed using the same approach followed by Singaporean students, who consistently demonstrate exceptional math skills in global test rankings.
+Because this program was developed using the same approach followed by Singaporean students.
+In Singapore, students consistently demonstrate exceptional math skills in global test rankings.
 (Students from the United States, sadly, score many tiers lower in the same rankings.)

 Of course, to poorly paraphrase John Donne, “No curriculum is an island.”
-Singapore’s famed success in math is also a reflection of cultural beliefs about math—namely that everyone can succeed in reading and math— as well as the fact math tends to be integrated into extracurricular activities, too.
+Singapore’s famed success in math is also a reflection of cultural beliefs about math—namely that everyone can succeed in reading and math.
+Math also tends to be integrated into extracurricular activities.

-But certainly, we can start by cultivating positive attitudes toward math and exploring the ways in which Singapore Math differs from more traditional offerings.
+But certainly, we can start by cultivating positive attitudes toward math.
+Then we can explore ways in which Singapore Math differs from more traditional offerings.

 Singapore Math Increases Conceptual Understanding